 Bird-watching tours and tours of the park greenhouse are available.

-During your visit, you can relax and enjoy a beverage or yummy cake in Café Mint located in one of the greenhouses.
+During your visit, you can relax and enjoy a beverage or yummy cake in the coffee shop.

 Blankenfelde Botanical Park began over a century ago in 1909 as a school garden.